Do you want to fill your herb garden with butterflies?

 Calendula, sometimes grown as a medicinal herb, is also an attractive nectar plant for butterflies.

 Chamomile is a nectar plant as well as a tea herb.
+Both German and Roman chamomile are visited by butterflies.

 Cilantro is a host plant for black swallowtail caterpillars as well as a nectar plant.